 The general notation for standard deviation is sd.
 However, standard deviation has two formulas (as well as two notations), depending on if the standard deviation is calculated for the whole population or a sample of it.

-As you can see the symbol for population standard deviation is represented by the lowercase Greek letter Sigma σ while the notation for the sample standard deviation is the more-familiar letter s.
+The symbol for population standard deviation is represented by the lowercase Greek letter Sigma σ while the notation for the sample standard deviation is the more-familiar letter s.

-Take a few minutes and go through the Population vs. Sample Standard Deviation Explained lesson first and you’ll feel confident when jumping in hot waters with R next.
+Now, that's a fair amount of confusion about standard deviation, notation, calculation, and proper use in statistical research.
+Lucky for you, I have the perfect fix for that!
+Take a few minutes and go through the Population vs. Sample Standard Deviation Explained lesson first and you'll feel confident when jumping in hot waters with R next.

 Calculate Standard Deviation on R